How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 Failing that, consider local sim cards and data packages.

 In South America, data is dirt cheap and coverage excellent until you leave the towns and villages.
-The pay as you go packages include free access to social media and WhatsApp.
+The pay-as-you-go packages include free access to social media and WhatsApp.

-There’s often free wifi signals around too.
+There are often free wifi signals around too.
 Getting a great wifi signal at a fuel station or town square is always a cause for celebration for us.
 This is how we roll!

-Travel is an important part of our way of life so visiting tourist attractions along the way is part and parcel of the journey.
+Travel is an important part of our way of life, so visiting tourist attractions along the way is part and parcel of the journey.

 While the tourist industry has done a fantastic job of making places accessible to us, they often come with an entrance fee.
 Some are pretty expensive too.

-While cost may not stop you from visiting let’s say Machu Picchu, often you can find ways to visit for less.
+While cost may not stop you from visiting, let’s say Machu Picchu, often you can find ways to visit for less.
 But not all incredible places cost an arm and a leg.

 You can often find things to do for free.
-From free walking tours in capital cities, to visiting museums on the right day of the week and many things in between.
+From free walking tours in capital cities to visiting museums on the right day of the week and many things in between.

 Even visiting Fitz Roy in El Chalten, Argentina was completely free of charge!

-Toilets, showers and laundry
+Toilets, Showers and Laundry

 Contrary to popular belief, van dwellers aren’t the great unwashed.

-Neither do we hunch down at the river’s edge scrubbing undies on a rock (although we have done).
+Neither do we hunch down at the river’s edge, scrubbing undies on a rock (although we have done).

-We have a campervan composting toilet and showers onboard so don’t need to pay for facilities.
-That said, we only have outdoor showers so in built up areas, finding somewhere discreet can be a challenge.
+We have a campervan composting toilet and showers on board so don’t need to pay for facilities.
+That said, we only have outdoor showers so in built-up areas, finding somewhere discreet can be a challenge.

-In USA, many people sign up for gym membership plans with Planet Fitness or some such 24/7 facility, keeping fit and clean in one swoop!
+In the USA, many people sign up for gym membership plans with Planet Fitness or some such 24/7 facility, keeping fit and clean in one swoop!

 So how much does our van life cost?